-However, 43 states, including Idaho, allow some workers to earn less than the minimum wage.[xi]
-Because Idaho has a separate tipped minimum wage, workers who earn tips – like restaurant servers – are legally allowed to be paid less than other workers, and do not necessarily benefit from increases to the basic minimum wage.
+However, 43 states allow some workers to earn less than the minimum wage.[xi]
+In states with a separate tipped minimum wage, workers who earn tips – like restaurant servers – are legally allowed to be paid less than other workers, and do not necessarily benefit from increases to the basic minimum wage.
 While employers are supposed to ensure that workers’ tips make up for the lower wage floor, in reality tipped workers are more likely to live in poverty than non-tipped workers.[xii]
 This especially affects women and people of color, who are overrepresented in tipped occupations.[xiii]
 Washington, though, does not have a separate minimum wage for tipped workers, requiring that tipped workers be paid the same minimum as non-tipped workers.

 Because the cost of living is not static, having the minimum wage tied to inflation or some other cost of living measure can help ensure that the minimum wage does not lose value over time.
-Without such a measure Idaho’s minimum wage continues to lose value, giving minimum wage workers a pay cut each year..[xiv]
+Washington does have such a measure, ensuring that minimum wage workers do not receive a pay cut each year.[xiv]

 Additionally, because some cities and counties have a higher cost of living than the rest of the state, it can make sense for local governments to set their own minimum wage higher than the state floor.
 As Paul Sonn of the National Employment Law Project noted in 2006, “Because of their broad coverage, citywide minimum wage laws offer local governments a valuable new policy tool for helping low-income workers and families in their communities.”[xv]

 However, many states preempt cities from implementing higher a higher local minimum wage than that set by the state.[xvi]
 While Washington does not have such a statute in place, in states with preemption this restriction prevents cities from addressing income inequality locally, keeping the lowest-paid workers earning wages that may be far below what is needed to make ends meet in an area with a higher cost of living.
-Idaho, however, allows for higher local wages.[xvii]

 In addition to the minimum wage, though, the availability of high paying jobs also helps determine whether workers are able to provide for themselves and their families.
-In Idaho, 53 percent of job openings pay less than a living wage, leaving many workers out of luck.[xviii]
+In Washington, 41 percent of job openings pay less than a living wage for a single adult, leaving many workers out of luck.[xvii]

-One way states like Idaho can influence the availability of high paying jobs (other than a strong wage floor) is through the companies and industries in which they invest.
+One way states like Washington can influence the availability of high paying jobs (other than a strong wage floor) is through the companies and industries in which they invest.
 When a state provides tax subsidies for companies that provide few high paying jobs, workers do not see a strong benefit from the state’s investment.
-Unfortunately, most states, including Idaho, do not even report on actual jobs and wages created for major subsidy programs, let alone require companies to meet specific jobs and wages thresholds.[xix]
+Unfortunately, most states, including Washington, do not even report on actual jobs and wages created for major subsidy programs, let alone require companies to meet specific jobs and wages thresholds.[xviii]

 Of course, the real measure of whether states are supporting all workers is whether workers in the state are actually able to make ends meet, including women and people of color.
 When policies only work for men or for white workers, there is more work to be done by the state.
 Any state that only allows some citizens to flourish while keeping others in higher levels of poverty is not truly supporting workers’ ability to thrive.
-In Idaho, only 43 percent of women earn enough for a single adult to get by, compared to 56 percent of men.[xxii]
-And, only 39 percent of workers of color earn that much, leaving them less likely to be able to actually make ends meet.
+In Washington, only 58 percent of women earn enough for a single adult to get by, compared to 67 percent of men.[xxi]
+And, only 56 percent of workers of color earn that much, leaving them less likely to be able to actually make ends meet.

 Debt and Taxes

 When low-income families cannot face an emergency or other large expense, many turn to payday loans to cover the cost until their next paycheck.
-Unfortunately, payday loans come with fees and sky-high interest rates that leave families in a cycle of debt.[xxv]
-Additionally, payday lenders are eight times more likely to locate storefronts in communities of color, targeting low-wage workers there who are most vulnerable to the predatory lenders.[xxvi]
-Only 16 states have annual percentage rate limits that effectively eliminate the payday loan debt trap.[xxvii]
-In states like Idaho without such limits,[xxviii] low-income workers and communities of color are left at risk.
+Unfortunately, payday loans come with fees and sky-high interest rates that leave families in a cycle of debt.[xxiv]
+Additionally, payday lenders are eight times more likely to locate storefronts in communities of color, targeting low-wage workers there who are most vulnerable to the predatory lenders.[xxv]
+Only 16 states have annual percentage rate limits that effectively eliminate the payday loan debt trap.[xxvi]
+In states like Washington without such limits,[xxvii] low-income workers and communities of color are left at risk.

 While sales & excise taxes can overburden low-income families, these are not the only measure of whether low-income workers are overburdened by taxes.
 When overall tax rates are higher for those earning less than for those at the top, little is left over for working families to make ends meet.
-Washington’s tax system is particularly regressive, leaving the bottom 20 percent of earners pay 8.5 percent of their income toward state and local taxes, compared to only 7.5 percent for the top 20 percent.[xxxv]
+Washington’s tax system is particularly regressive, leaving the bottom 20 percent of earners pay 16.8 percent of their income toward state and local taxes, compared to only 6.6 percent for the top 20 percent.[xxxv]

 Tax credits can also help would-be entrepreneurs, small business owners, and the employees who work for them.
-Two-thirds of low-wage workers are employed by large businesses with over 100 employees,[xxxvii] so tax credits can help small businesses that want to provide good wages compete with large low-wage corporations.
+Two-thirds of low-wage workers are employed by large businesses with over 100 employees,[xxxviii] so tax credits can help small businesses that want to provide good wages compete with large low-wage corporations.
 However, many states do not provide any small business tax credits or other incentives for small businesses, leaving such small businesses struggling to compete.
-In Idaho, while there are a number of tax incentives for businesses, there are none targeted toward small businesses.[xxxviii]
+Washington is one of few states that provide tax credits for small businesses.[xxxix]

 Supports for Working Families

 Access to affordable health care can help lower the cost of living for workers and ensure that they and their families remain healthy.
-However, 22 states have yet to expand Medicaid eligibility to 138 percent of the poverty line, including Idaho.[xxxix]
-Lack of expansion denies nearly 5 million non-elderly adults affordable coverage and disproportionately affects people of color, with people of color making up more than half of those left in the coverage gap.[xl]
-In Idaho alone, 55,000 adults are left in the coverage gap, including 19,000 people of color.[xli]
+However, 22 states have yet to expand Medicaid to 138 percent of the poverty line.[xl]
+Lack of expansion denies nearly 5 million non-elderly adults affordable coverage and disproportionately affects people of color, with people of color making up more than half of those left in the coverage gap.[xli]
+Washington has expanded Medicaid eligibility, providing more working families with access to care.[xlii]

 Access to affordable child care also lowers the cost of living for workers and allows them to work while knowing that their children are being cared for.
-While the U.S. Department of Health and Human Services recommends that states pay providers of subsidized child care at a high level relative to current market rates, most states fall well short of meeting that standard, including Idaho. [xlii] When states pay providers at rates much lower than current market rates, it provides little incentive for providers to accept subsidized children into their care.
+While the U.S. Department of Health and Human Services recommends that states pay providers of subsidized child care at a high level relative to current market rates, most states, including Washington, fall short of meeting that standard. [xliii] When states pay providers at rates much lower than current market rates, it provides little incentive for providers to accept subsidized children into their care.
 Further, providers who do accept subsidized children are left with lower earnings in an industry that is already very low wage.
 With fewer providers, low-income workers are less likely to find convenient subsidized child care, and may have to use providers with higher rates or cut back on work to care for their children.

 Workers also need access to time off for illness for themselves or their family members.
 When employers do not voluntarily give time off, state regulations can ensure that workers have access to this needed benefit.
-The federal Family Medical Leave Act “entitles eligible employees of covered employers to take unpaid, job-protected leave for specified family and medical reasons with continuation of group health insurance coverage under the same terms and conditions as if the employee had not taken leave.”[xliii]
+The federal Family Medical Leave Act “entitles eligible employees of covered employers to take unpaid, job-protected leave for specified family and medical reasons with continuation of group health insurance coverage under the same terms and conditions as if the employee had not taken leave.”[xliv]
 Many states have expanded access to leave beyond what federal regulations require.
 While Washington has expanded coverage to more family types than required by federal law, the state has yet to expand to more types of businesses, to require fewer hours to receive benefits, or to extend the length of time that employees can take off.[xlv]
-Expanding access to leave especially affects women and workers of color, as retail and service jobs – where women and people of color are overrepresented – make up more than half of those businesses not subject to FMLA.[xlv]
+Expanding access to leave especially affects women and workers of color, as retail and service jobs – where women and people of color are overrepresented – make up more than half of those businesses not subject to FMLA.[xlvi]

-Idaho, like many other states, is failing to provide an environment where working families can thrive.
+Washington, like many other states, is failing to provide an environment where working families can thrive.
 Changes in policy can help the state enable workers to make ends meet and find a measure of financial security that too many families currently lack.
-Investments in Jobs and Wages, Debt and Taxes, and Supports for Working Families will build an environment in which all workers can thrive.
+Investments in Jobs and Wages, Debt and Taxes, and Supports for Working Families will help more families in the state make ends meet.